 Why Unlikely Doomsday Dates Spread

 And therein lies their appeal and the key to their viral nature.
-A person studying Bible prophecy does it fully or partly because he hopes to find out when Jesus is coming back or when some other prophesied end times event will happen.
+A person studying Bible prophecy does it either fully or partly because he hopes to find out when Jesus is coming back or when some other prophesied end time event will happen.
 Dates setters come along and offer hope that this is indeed possible.
 Unfortunately, just as a typical prophecy aficionado does not have the ability to work out a date himself, likewise he does not have the ability to debunk a typical doomsday date he hears.
 It is sufficiently complex and compelling that he cannot absolutely prove it wrong.

 So what are we to do?
 We ask someone else what they think, if they can say if it is right or wrong, by emailing them or sharing it on social media.
 In this way the doomsday date gets spread widely, each person telling other friends and so on and so on and so on.
 This is why doomsday dates spread and become so rampant.